Reliable solutions for a more connected world

 After the war ended, and production for the military equipment sharply decreased, many manufacturing companies struggled – and some faltered.
 The leadership of TE’s AMP took a long view to survive.
 The company re-invented itself by shifting its focus toward electronic solutions for harsh-environment commercial applications, including such then-growing industries as automotive and appliances.
 The company re-established itself by launching the strip-formed terminal, which – along with its AMP-O-MATER lead terminating machine – allowed manufacturers to increase their production rates, to the point of producing thousands of quality-inspected wire terminations per hour.
 This innovation enabled manufacturers to meet the growing demand for post-war products in the electric and appliance industries.
 It was a dynamic period of growth and invention for TE’s AMP.
 The company achieved early success around power tools, which were in high demand because of the post-WWII housing boom.
 Porter Cable was an earlier adopter of solderless terminations.
 During this period, the company developed an electrical splice that achieved public recognition because it was used in the Slinky – a popular children’s toy in post-war United States – to mechanically secure the free ends of the toy’s coil spring.
 Around the same time, the company expanded its portfolio by introducing connectors for pin and sockets, coaxial cables, and printed circuits – all to meet the demands of the growing telecommunications industry and cable-TV market.

 As the company matured, and its products became synonymous with reliability and integrity, the company continued experimenting with new ideas.
 In 1964, the company’s spirit of innovation lead to it using the craft of glass blowing to produce hermetically sealed high-voltage relays, which today are used in cannot-fail applications such as defibrillators and space stations.
 And as the years passed, the company continued to surpass expectations.
-In 1977, TE’s AMP developed and patented a resistive touch technology for touch screen devices, versions of which remain popular today.
+In 1977, TE’s AMP developed a resistive touch technology for touch screen devices, versions of which remain popular today.
 In 1984, the company developed coaxial cable nearly as thin as a human hair.
 This new standard in ultra-miniature coax enabled producing highly flexible 128-conductor ultrasound cable assemblies for use in diagnostic medical equipment.
 And a year later, in 1985, the company was developing – for the automotive industry – integrated subassemblies, using new automated application methods, to meet the industry’s need to simplify the complex and labor-intensive process of installing wire harnesses.
 To compete in a global market, Tyco International completed the purchase of AMP Inc., thereby solidifying the company's position as the world's largest manufacturer of electronic connectors.
 Then in 2007, TE Connectivity was split off from Tyco International in a three-way divestiture that would allow TE Connectivity to focus all of their resources on the electronic components business.

 As demand worldwide sharply rose for 21st-century caliber electronics, TE’s AMP responded.
 In 2003, it was the first company to develop a fiber-optic connector with 72 fibers in a single compact housing.
 This important advancement was notable because the solution was not much larger than the company’s original single-fiber connector, which was introduced in 1975.
 Ten years before we developed this technology, industry engineers deemed it “impossible.”
 Today, it is part of the awesome connectivity that is helping make the world safer, smarter, greener, and more connected.